-1984 by George Orwell (fiction)\

-In 1984, London is a grim city where Big Brother is always watching you and the Thought Police can practically read your mind.
+1984 by George Orwell (fiction) In 1984, London is a grim city where Big Brother is always watching you and the Thought Police can practically read your mind.
 Winston is a man in grave danger for the simple reason that his memory still functions.
 Drawn into a forbidden love affair, Winston finds the courage to join a secret revolutionary organization called The Brotherhood, dedicated to the destruction of the Party.
 Together with his beloved Julia, he hazards his life in a deadly match against the powers that be.
-(1090L) \may contain sensitive content

-L = Lexile measure

-10th Grade Assignment: Clusters 1-3

-Objective Assessments

-(formative assessment)

-Students will complete multiple-choice assessments designed to measure reading comprehension, knowledge of literary devices, theme, and author's purpose during the second week of school.

-10th Grade Assignment: 10 Honors ONLY

-Expository Essays (timed and written in class)

-(performance assessment)

-Essays will be written within the first two weeks of school.
-Students are strongly urged but NOT required to take notes while reading.

-11th Grade

-- Students entering the 11 Honors course MUST choose the cluster of texts designated for 11 Honors (Cluster 4).

-- All other students must choose one of the themed clusters listed below (Cluster 1-3) and complete the reading of two texts.
+(1090L) may contain sensitive content L = Lexile measure 10th Grade Assignment: Clusters 1-3 Formative Assessments Students will complete written and multiple-choice assessments designed to measure reading comprehension and knowledge of literary devices during the second week of school.
+Students are strongly urged but NOT required to take notes on the recommended form while reading.
+10th Grade Assignment: 10 Honors ONLY Expository Essays (timed and written in class) (performance assessment) Essays will be written within the first two weeks of school.
+Students are strongly urged but NOT required to take their own notes while reading.
+11th Grade - Students entering the 11 Honors course MUST choose the cluster of texts designated for 11 Honors (Cluster 4). - All other students must choose one of the themed clusters listed below (Cluster 1-3) and complete the reading of two texts.
 Students may not mix and match texts from different clusters.
 Within each cluster, students must read the non-fiction text designated "Required Read," but they may choose one of the three fiction texts listed.

-Cluster 1

-Theme: Challenges to the American Dream

-This cluster includes the most accessible reads.
+Cluster 1 Theme: Challenges to the American Dream This cluster includes the most accessible reads.
+REQUIRED READ:

-REQUIRED READ: I Never Promised You a Rose Garden by Joanne Greenberg (Pen Name Hannah Green) (nonfiction) Enveloped in the dark inner kingdom of her schizophrenia, sixteen-year-old Deborah is haunted by private tormentors that isolate her from the outside world.
+I Never Promised You a Rose Garden by Joanne Greenberg (Pen Name Hannah Green) (nonfiction) Enveloped in the dark inner kingdom of her schizophrenia, sixteen-year-old Deborah is haunted by private tormentors that isolate her from the outside world.
 With the reluctant and fearful consent of her parents, she enters a mental hospital where she will spend the next three years battling to regain her sanity with the help of a gifted psychiatrist.
 (960L) CHOOSE ONE (all fiction):

-The Catcher in the Rye by JD Salinger\ Holden narrates the story of a couple of days in his sixteen-year-old life, just after he's been expelled from prep school.
+The Catcher in the Rye by JD Salinger Holden narrates the story of a couple of days in his sixteen-year-old life, just after he's been expelled from prep school.
 His constant wry observations about what he encounters, from teachers to phonies, capture the essence of the eternal teenage experience of alienation.
-(790L) \may contain sensitive content
+(790L) may contain sensitive content